Codeception/Codeception/docs/modules/Symfony2.md

 ### Symfony 2.x

-* app_path: 'app' - specify custom path to your app dir, where bootstrap cache and kernel interface is located.
+* app_path: 'app' - specify custom path to your app dir, where the kernel interface is located.
+* var_path: 'var' - specify custom path to your var dir, where the bootstrap cache is located.
 * environment: 'local' - environment used for load kernel
 * debug: true - turn on/off debug mode